kathrynljackson/flashcards-starter/README.md

 * Write modular, reusable code that follows SRP (Single Responsibility Principle)
 * Implement a robust testing suite using TDD

+## Preview of Working Application

+INSERT GIF HERE

-## Setup and Installation
+## Installation Instructions

 1. In your terminal, [choose the directory](https://www.git-tower.com/learn/git/ebook/en/command-line/appendix/command-line-101#:~:text=To%20change%20this%20current%20working,%24%20cd%20..) that you would like to store the game in.

 2. Clone down this repo.
 ```
 git clone git@github.com:kathrynljackson/flashcards-starter.git
 ```

-3. Once you have cloned the repo, change into the directory and install the library dependencies.
+3. Once you have cloned the repo, change into the newly installed `flashcards-starter` directory and install the library dependencies.
 Run:
 ```
 npm install
 ```

-4. While the newly installed `flashcards-starter` directory, start the game in your terminal by running:
+4. While in the `flashcards-starter` directory, start the game in your terminal by running:

 ```
-node.js
+node index.js
 ```

+## Gameplay
 You should see something like this in your terminal:

 INSERT TERMINAL PICTURE HERE.

+**Flashcards** is a game that tests your knowledge of the concepts covered in Turing FE Module 2.

+Use the **up and down arrows on your keyboard** to select the answer to each question.

+Use the **return key on your keyboard** to choose the correct answer once your choice has been highlighted.

+After each answer, you will be notified as to whether or not you chose the correct answer.

+INSERT CORRECT/INCORRECT EXAMPLE HERE

+Use the **return key on your keyboard** to move on to the next question.

+At the end of the round, you will be shown your overall score.

+INSERT SCORE PICTURE HERE

+Unhappy with your score?
+No worries!
+Use ***CTRL + C*** to exit the game.
+Run `node index.js` in your terminal to begin the game again.

 ## My Github